-Can Sunday School and small groups co-exist in the same church?
+Can Sunday school and small groups co-exist in the same church?
 You bet!
-Sunday School and small groups can co-exist as long as they are aligned and not competing with each other.
+Sunday school and small groups can co-exist as long as they are aligned and not competing with each other.
 This same potential for "competing" can happen with affinities such as Men's, Women's, Couples, and Singles ministries in your church.
-If it is not aligned with your delivery systems to create healthy followers of Christ, then any program can deter the effectiveness of your church.
-So, make sure your Sunday school and small group vision, mission and strategy are working on the same process and not building walls between the two.
+Make sure your Sunday school and small group vision, mission and strategy are working on the same process and not building walls between the two.
 I would suggest that the two ministries report to the same person.

-Can I our church members attend Sunday School class and a small group?
+Can I our church members attend Sunday school class and a small group?
 Sure...as long as they have the margin.
 Some people fill their schedules with lots of church activities, but are not growing spiritually healthy.
-Make sure they are not just being busy, but developing their spiritual health.
+Make sure they are not just being busy, but developing spiritual health.

-If doing both Sunday School and small groups, should church members be expected to attend both?
+If doing both Sunday school and small groups, should church members be expected to attend both?
 Absolutely not!
 You want to take them deep not wide.
-The reason they are attending either is to develop community which serves as the foundation for holistic discipleship.
 I would be more concerned that they are living out the Great Commission and Great Commandment in their lives than whether they are attending every event the church offers.

-What differentiates a Sunday School class from a small group?
+What differentiates a Sunday school class from a small group?
 Location and title.
 Other than that, both delivery systems should be aligned to the same principles.
 The methodologies will be different, but the "end in mind" should be the same.
 Of course, this may vary from church to church.

-What characteristics do small group leaders need to exhibit that Sunday School teachers do not (and visa versa)?
-Depending on how you define what you want to see in a follower of Christ, the primary function of both the Sunday School leader and the small group leader is to understand where each student/member is in their spiritual walk, and then encourage that person to take their next spiritual step.
-Whether that is happening in a small group or a Sunday School class, the leader needs to always be thinking about how to move their people along their spiritual journey.
-Once the leader understands that, then their particular gift set can be used in either a Sunday School class or a small group.
-The secondary function should be to teach and apply the five biblical purposes found in the Great
+What characteristics do small group leaders need to exhibit that Sunday school teachers do not (and visa versa)?
+Depending on how you define what you want to see in a follower of

-Commission and Great Commandment.
+Christ, the primary function of both the Sunday school leader and the small group leader is to understand where each student/member is in their spiritual walk, and then encourage that person to take their next spiritual step.
+Whether that is happening in a small group or a Sunday school class, the leader needs to always be thinking about how to move their people along their spiritual journey.
+Once the leader understands that, then their particular gift set can be used in either a Sunday school class or a small group.
+The secondary function should be to teach and apply the five biblical purposes found in the Great Commission and Great Commandment.
 By doing this you sharpen the strengths of students/members and develop their weak areas.

-Will starting a small group ministry weaken a pre-existing Sunday School?
+Will starting a small group ministry weaken a pre-existing Sunday school?
 If so, why?
 If not, why not?
-When people were debating whether baseball should be televised on this new invention called Television, the naysayers were worried if people watched baseball on TV, then they wouldn't come to the ballpark.
+When people were debating whether baseball should be broadcast on a new invention called television, the naysayers worried that, if people watched baseball on TV, then they wouldn't come to the ballpark.
 As history proved, this thinking was faulty.
 The same applies to this question.
 Having both gives you more opportunities to develop people and reduce the excuses for not doing one or the other.
 There is strength in alignment and not fearing the other delivery system.
-If they are both producing the same "end" it should not matter which they choose.
-Think about it, a new person doesn't come to church bent on doing a small group or Snday school, they just want their needs met and grow spiritually.
-Only you are hung up on Sunday School or small groups.
+If they are both producing the same "end," it should not matter which they choose.
+Think about it, a new person doesn't come to church bent on doing a small group or Sunday school, they just want to see their needs met and grow spiritually.
+It may be only you are hung up on Sunday school or small groups.